 It took five days to build the prototypes, so have the drones spray speeds up the process.
 It could have taken weeks otherwise.

-The drone spray technique was developed with drone companies RCTake-off and Euromair plus researchers at the Catholic University of Louvain, France, with Chaltiel working in collaboration with Summum engineering, Canyaviva, and AKT II.
+The drone spray technique was developed with drone companies RCTake-off and Euromair plus researchers at the Catholic University of Louvain, Belgium, with Chaltiel working in collaboration with Summum engineering, Canyaviva, and AKT II.

 One benefit of using drones is that it allows the shotcrete to be used on tall buildings and freeform facades.
 Imagine a skyscraper shaped like of these canopies.